Nano Reid: Early life and education

 Nano Reid was born Anne Margaret Reid on 1 March 1900, in Drogheda, County Louth.
 She was the eldest of four children of Thomas Reid, publican, and Anne Reid (née Downey).
 The family home was above their pub in Drogheda, with the family also owning a number of properties in the town and in Dublin.
-Reid attended school at the Siena Convent, where her talent for painting developed.
+Reid attended school at the Siena Convent, where in addition to being a talented pianist, her skills as a painter developed.
 Upon leaving school she initially enrolled to train as a nurse at the Mater Misericordiae University Hospital, but left after two months.
-Her parents were persuaded by their parish priest, Dr Segrave, to allow Nano Reid to attend the Metropolitan School of Art in Dublin.
-Whilst there she became an acquaintance of Harry Clarke.
-Nano Reid taught in at her old school and a boys' school in Drogheda in 1923.
+Her parents were persuaded by their parish priest, Fr Segrave, to allow Nano Reid to attend the Metropolitan School of Art in Dublin.
+Whilst there she studied under Seán Keating, Harry Clarke, Patrick Tuohy and Leo Whelan.
+Nano Reid taught at her old school and a boys' school in Drogheda in 1923.
 She exhibited for the first time at the Royal Hibernian Academy (RHA) in 1925 with three illustrations of poems.
 Nano Reid exhibited with the RHA periodically until 1968, though never became an academic member.

 In 1927, as was common with other Irish painters of the time, Nano Reid went to Paris.
 Whilst there, she attended to the Académie de la Grande Chaumière for a few months, but the experience doesn't appear to have had an influence on her painting style.
 She then went to London to attend the Chelsea Polytechnic from 1929 to 1930, which she did not enjoy and after that remained in Ireland.